buildpacks/spec/platform.md

   - `version` is required and MUST contain the buidpack Version
   - `layers` is required and MUST contain one entry per launch layer contributed by the given buildpack.
   - For each entry in `layers`:
-    - the key  MUST be the name of the layer
+    - The key  MUST be the name of the layer
-    - the value MUST contain JSON representation of the `layer.toml` with an additional `sha` key, containing the digest of the uncompressed layer
+    - The value MUST contain JSON representation of the `layer.toml` with an additional `sha` key, containing the digest of the uncompressed layer
-    - the value MUST contain an additional `sha` key, containing the digest of the uncompressed layer
+    - The value MUST contain an additional `sha` key, containing the digest of the uncompressed layer
 - `run-image.topLayer` must contain the uncompressed digest of the top layer of the run-image
 - `run-image.reference` MUST uniquely identify the run image.
 It MAY contain one of the following
-  - an image ID (the digest of the uncompressed config blob)
+  - An image ID (the digest of the uncompressed config blob)
-  - a digest reference to a manifest stored in an OCI image registry
+  - A digest reference to a manifest stored in an OCI image registry
 - `stack` MUST contain the json representation of `stack.toml`

 #### `io.buildpacks.project.metadata` (JSON)